 mediate barriers to services within the service delivery system, including transportation or fees.

-Example: Examples of services referenced in (b) and (c) may include, but are not limited to:

-support groups and counseling services;
+Example: Examples of services referenced in (b) and (c) may include, but are not limited to: (1) support groups and counseling services; (2) physical and behavioral health services; (3) domestic violence services, (4) housing services; (5) financial assistance; (6) social, recreational, and day programs; and (7) mentor services.

-health, mental health, and substance use services;

-domestic violence services;

-shelter and housing services;

-social, recreational, and day programs; and

-mentor services.

 RC 5.03